 Creating a modern supply chain is an enormous undertaking.
 Still, this article will help prepare you for your digital transformation and make integrating advanced technology easier for everyone involved in the process.

 Start with a clear vision that aligns with your enterprise goals.
 These goals should be related to specific business objectives, and include things like:

 Assess Existing Resources

-The next step in digital transformation is to identify the things you need to achieve your goals.
-The best way to identify those capabilities is to scrutinize your existing resources, alongside the new technologies that might replace them.
+The next step in digital transformation is identifying the things you need to achieve your goals.
+The best way to identify those capabilities is to scrutinize your existing resources alongside the new technologies that might replace them.
 Ask yourself the following questions.

-- Data collection and analysis – Can data be accessed easily and used to draw actionable insights?
+- Data collection and analysis – Can data be accessed quickly and used to draw actionable insights?

 - Legacy systems – Will existing systems support your new goals?
 Is the technology aligned with business objectives?
 Are these digital solutions best suited to achieve the desired outcomes?

 - Workforce skills – Does your workforce have the skills to work with and adapt to the new business model?

 In a modern digital network, supply chain professionals can rely on real-time data to make informed decisions and collaborate effectively with suppliers, partners, and more.
 Access to real-time data also enhances visibility across the supply chain and helps supply chain managers identify potential disruptions before they happen.